-14.4 Investment Property
+14.3 Investment Property

-Investment properties will be re-valued on an annual basis, and any increases or decreases will be recorded against the Revaluation Reserve.
-Any gains or losses on the disposal shall be accounted for as below, and the carrying value will be written off against the Revaluation Reserve.
+Investment properties will be re-valued on an annual basis, and any increases or decreases will be recorded against the surplus or deficit.
+Any gains or losses on the disposal shall be accounted for as below, and the carrying value will be written off against the surplus or deficit.

-The CFO can also utilize the services of a Valuer to determine the values of investment properties, where it is expected that the Net Realisable Value, as calculated from the values reflected in the Valuation roll, differ materially from what can be expected, due to changes in market conditions since the fixed date used for the determination of market values in the valuation roll.
+The CFO can also utilize the services of a Valuer to determine the values of investment properties, where it is expected that the fair value, as calculated from the values reflected in the Valuation roll, differ materially from what can be expected, due to changes in market conditions since the fixed date used for the determination of market values in the valuation roll.
 Any adjustments made in this regard will be accounted for as gains or losses in the municipality's operating account.